iasad12/whatsapptranscripttopdf/README.md

 - **[Highlight.js](https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.5.0/highlight.min.js):** For code syntax highlighting.
 - **[Chart.js](https://cdn.jsdelivr.net/npm/chart.js):** For rendering the messages per month chart.

-## Customization & Styling

-- The project uses custom CSS for layout and styling.
-You can modify the styles within the `<style>` section of the HTML file to better fit your preferences.
-- The printed version hides the controls and only shows the formatted transcript and statistics, ensuring a clean PDF output.

 ## Notes

+- **How to Export Chats in WhatsApp as a .txt File?**
+  Open the conversation you wish to print.
+Click on 3 dots > More > Export Chat > Without Media and use [On Device](https://github.com/lmj0011/save-on-device) to save to to your phone's storage.
+Alternatively, you can also mail it to yourself to use this converter on your PC.

 - **Client-Side Only:**
   All processing occurs in your browser.
-No data is sent to any server, ensuring your chat history remains private.
+No data is sent to any server.

 - **Transcript Format:**
   The parser expects a format similar to: